Stronger Organizations grant opportunity open until February 17. Learn more here.

 Please know that, as a practice, Dogwood will not fund more than 25% of any organization’s total budget over any four-year period, including that of a fiscal sponsor organization.

-Dogwood uses online portals to manage our (1) Active Grants with current partners and (2) application processes for new Grant Opportunities.
+Dogwood uses an online portal to manage our active grants with current partners and the application processes for new grants.

-In 2025, we are transitioning to a new “Applicant and Grantee Portal” for our General Operating Support, Capacity Building, and Innovation & Collaboration Grant Opportunities.
-All grantseekers will need to use this new portal for 2025 Grant Opportunities.
+Last year, we transitioned to a new “Applicant and Grantee Portal” for applications and reporting.
+All grantseekers will use this portal for 2026 grant opportunities.

-The new portal is designed to simplify the application process for 2025 Grant Opportunities and beyond.
-Applicants can now use a single login to manage all applications with any funder that uses Blackbaud Grantmaking, including Dogwood.
+The new portal simplified the application process for 2025 Grant Opportunities and beyond.
+Applicants and grantees can now use a single login to manage all applications and grants with any funder that uses Blackbaud Grantmaking, including Dogwood.
 If you already use Blackbaud products like Raiser’s Edge, you will not need to create a new login.
+The portal consolidates all applications from funders using Blackbaud Grantmaking into one location, providing a streamlined experience for applicants to manage applications, requirements, reports and invite additional users to collaborate more easily.

 Yes, all applicants must have a Blackbaud ID to access the new portal.
 If you already use a Blackbaud product, you can use your existing Blackbaud ID and password.

-You will be prompted to create an account when you start an application for General Operating Support, Capacity Building, or Innovation & Collaboration Grant Opportunities.
+You will be prompted to create an account when you start an application.
 Alternatively, you can sign up by visiting https://bbgm-apply.yourcausegrants.com/apply/applications and follow the instructions to create a Blackbaud ID.
 If you already have a Blackbaud ID from another Blackbaud product, you may use that to login.

 You can reset your password through the Blackbaud login page.
 If you have trouble, contact our Grantmaking Operations Team at [email protected].

 Yes.
-When creating an application, you can invite additional people from your organization to complete and collaborate on forms.
+When creating an application, you can invite additional people from your organization to complete and collaborate on forms by clicking the “Manage applicants” button.

 Bookmark https://bbgm-apply.yourcausegrants.com/apply/applications for easy access to your applications and requirement forms.

-The legacy portal will remain active until Blackbaud officially closes it down.
-This will allow grantees time to download past applications and reports.
+The legacy portal (https://www.grantrequest.com/AccountManager.aspx?sid=6065) was used for applications through 2024 and reporting through mid-2025.
+The site will remain active until Blackbaud decommissions it sometime in 2026.
+This will allow grantees time to download past applications and reports if they wish.
+You can request help by emailing [email protected].

 Add [email protected] to your email’s safe senders list to ensure you receive all portal-related communications.